MoSaleh428/Cyber-Talents-Competetions/Web Security CTF 2020/README.md

 And I got the content of it :)

-I know previously from robots.txt content that the flag is in /etc/flag_48cbe4247cc8f7937ff091f257b4e160.txt .. so let's get it
+I knew previously from robots.txt content that the flag is in /etc/flag_48cbe4247cc8f7937ff091f257b4e160.txt .. so let's get it

 ![image 8](https://i.imgur.com/JRQ1n9E.png)